facebook/zstd/doc/zstd_compression_format.md

 Version changes
 ---------------
+- 0.2.8 : clarifications for IETF RFC discuss
 - 0.2.7 : clarifications from IETF RFC review, by Vijay Gurbani and Nick Terrell
 - 0.2.6 : fixed an error in huffman example, by Ulrich Kunitz
 - 0.2.5 : minor typos and clarifications